Negreira

 Negreira is a municipality in northwestern Spain in the province of A Coruña, located on the Tambre River, in the autonomous community of Galicia.
 It is found to the west of Santiago de Compostela.
-It has a population of 6,941 according to the Spanish National Institute of Statistics in 2009.
+It has a population of 7,074 according to the Spanish National Institute of Statistics in 2011.
 Its administration also extends to nearby villages, such as Trians.
+It borders the municipalities of Ames, A Baña, Brión, Outes, Mazaricos, and Santa Comba, in the Province of A Coruña.